Hecate2/zk-principle/STARK.md

 We can actually send the array [4,5,3,-2], and ask the receiver to run Lagrange interpolation again.
 Evidently, any single erasure does not prevent us to recover p(x) with only 3 points.

 Generally, when you want to send *k* symbols that are resistant to 2*t* erasures, you can always use Lagrange interpolation on the k symbols to get a polynomial p(x) of degree k-1, then evaluate additional 2t values of the polynomial, and send all the k symbols along with the 2t additional values.
 As long as there are no more than 2t erasures, the receiver can recover p(x) and then the whole message.

+### Generating polynomials from practical problems

+We discussed generator of GF(P^m) (of polynomials) in a previous section.
+With such a powerful tool, we can represent a problem in another way, instead of using R1CS.
+We are going to use the example of Fibonacci sequence, described in the articles by StarkWare.
+We use g instead of a (\alpha) to represent the generator of GF(P^m).

+- f(1)-1==0  // first element is 1
+- f(g)-1==0  // second element is 1
+- for *x* in 1, g, ..., g^509, f(xg^2)-f(xg)-f(x)==0  // each element is sum of previous 2 elements
+- f(g^511)==62215  // fact: 512th element is 62215

+### Degree adjustment

+Let's adjust the highest degree of **each** constraint polynomial to the power of 2, for the convenience of following steps.

+### Divide and conquer

+For a polynomial representing a practical problem, the degree can be millions.
+We are now introducing a method to decrease the complexity: splitting the polynomial into even-degree and odd-degree terms.

+### Fast RS Interactive Oracle Proofs (IOP) of Proximity (IOPP)  (FRI)